ultralytics/ultralytics/docs/en/guides/data-collection-and-annotation.md

 ### Common Annotation Formats

-After selecting a type of annotation, it’s important to choose the appropriate format for storing and sharing annotations.
+After selecting a type of annotation, it's important to choose the appropriate format for storing and sharing annotations.

 Commonly used formats include [COCO](../datasets/detect/coco.md), which supports various annotation types like object detection, keypoint detection, stuff segmentation, panoptic segmentation, and image captioning, stored in JSON.
 [Pascal VOC](../datasets/detect/voc.md) uses XML files and is popular for object detection tasks.
 YOLO, on the other hand, creates a .txt file for each image, containing annotations like object class, coordinates, height, and width, making it suitable for object detection.